 This fascinating quarter of Bristol has been a shopping area for hundreds of years.
 In medieval times, Bristol’s population outgrew the ancient walled city and overflowed from St. John’s Gate up the steep hillside around Christmas Steps ( formerly Queen Street) and onto St. Michael’s Hill.
 At the foot of Christmas Steps there are Tudor wood-framed shops and the stone arched entrance to St. Bartholomew’s Hospital founded in 1240.
 From 1532 it became Bristol Grammar School and then Queen Elizabeth Hospital school (1767-1847).

-Christmas Steps is renowned for its independent shops and galleries on the steps and surrounding streets.
 A plaque commemorates the royalist Colonel Henry Lunsford who was shot through the heart whilst leading the royalists attack on Bristol in 1643 during the Civil War.

 Adjacent to the top of the Steps are the Foster’s Almshouses and the Chapel of The Three Kings of Cologne founded in 1490.
 The Almshouses were superbly rebuilt in Victorian times in Burgundian style, copying 15th Century domestic French architecture.
 A stone plaque above the alms-gatherers’ niches states that this ancient street was “Steppered Done and Finished September 1669”.